cpu4youu/lynx-chatbot/README.md

 Interested to see where this project will go?
 Checkout what is next on our [Upgrades](https://github.com/cpu4youu/lynx-chatbot/wiki/Upgrades) page!

+## Want Lynx in your Discord server?

+Please reach out to us on discord and we can talk about your needs.
+If your project has already been approved please review [this](https://github.com/cpu4youu/lynx-chatbot/wiki/Want-Lynx-to-answer-questions-about-your-documents-too%3F) and create a MR with the dev branch.

 ## Usage

 This repo provides a template `Dockerfile` and a structured `default.json` config file to store the application data.
 The project officially targets Linux as the deployment platform, however the images will also work on Docker Desktop for Windows.